Climbing the Florence Duomo: Key Tips for Brunelleschi’s Dome

 There will be people behind you trying to continue up to the viewpoint.
 Don’t hold up the line unnecessarily and let people pass if needed, but also, don’t rush yourself from seeing these beautiful frescoes.

-They are comparable to the Sistine Chapel’s, in my opinion, and it deserves time to be appreciated, not rushed through.
+They are comparable to the Sistine Chapel’s, in my opinion, and these frescoes deserves time to be appreciated, not rushed through.

 All the other Duomo sites are included on your ticket.

-No matter how you book the ticket, whether it’s through the official website or through a third party reseller, it includes all the same sites.
+No matter how you book the ticket, whether it’s through the official website or through a third party reseller, it includes all the same sites — which is to say, all of them!

-You have to book a time slot for your Brunelleschi dome visit, but you have other sites you can see at any time.
-You can see them starting on the day you have your Brunelleschi dome visit, but you also have the next two days (3 days total) to use up your pass.
+You’ll need to book a time slot for your Brunelleschi Dome visit, but the other sites included with your pass can be visited at any time during the pass’s validity.
+You can start exploring them on the same day as your Dome visit and have the next two days (for a total of 3 days) to use the pass.

-Besides the cathedral, which is free, the other sites included on the ticket are:
+Besides the cathedral, which is free to visit (but requires waiting in a long line), the other sites included on the ticket are:

 You can skip the lines for the cathedral by entering at the Santa Reparata entrance.

-If you have the Brunelleschi pass, you can skip the massive lines for the Florence Cathedral with this handy tip.
+If you have the Brunelleschi pass, here’s a super helpful insider tip — you can skip the massive lines for the Florence Cathedral just by following this advice!!

 Find the specific Santa Reparata entrance, which is located next to the Giotto’s Bell Tower.
 There will be a sign for Santa Reparata, and someone at the door checking people’s tickets.

 This way, you can skip the line that snakes all the way along the edge of the Duomo during its opening hours.
 Simply visit the Santa Reparata site and then exit into the cathedral, which you can enjoy without waiting in a massive line.
-Win!
+Win-win: you get to see a cool archaeological site and skip an annoying line!